zack-bitcoin/amoveo/docs/other_blockchains/witnet.md

 8) since it is possible to prove the impact your tx had on the oracle's outcome, it is possible to make that proof as evidence to a smart contract.
 9) Since it is possible to prove to a smart contract that you participated in an attack, it is possible for the smart contract to release a bribe to you conditional on whether you participated in the attack.

-This value assumption in regard to bribery led Witnet to make a mistake in their design.
+This false assumption in regard to bribery led Witnet to make a mistake in their design.
 Reputation voting based oracle systems like Bitcoin Hivemind, Augur, and UMA are all very cautious in regard to the possibility that the oracle voters will get bribed.
 They make sure that the value of the votecoins is bigger than the value of the bets, that way it isn't ever profitable to bribe the voters, and this is the difference between 3.2 and 4.2.

 Witnet just assumes that bribery isn't possible.
 So they don't have any protections in place to make sure that the value of their reputation is high enough to maintain 3.2 level security.